lucastakase/lucastakase/README.md

 - [Chat2.0](https://github.com/lucastakase/Chat2.0): A simple chat server and client application implemented in Java.
 The server handles multiple clients concurrently, allowing them to chat with each other.
 - [PortugueseDishes](https://github.com/lucastakase/PortugueseDishes): Java-based menu management system that allows users to interact with a database of Portuguese dishes.
 - [HelpHub](https://github.com/lucastakase/HelpHub): This project was developed during the Code for All bootcamp as our final project, with a tight 3-day deadline.
+- [Booking_Outsystems](https://github.com/lucastakase/Booking_Outsystems): This project was developed during the second week of an OutSystems lab, conducted by Bool.
+The primary goal was to learn how to use modules with dependencies in an OutSystems development environment, separating the front-end from the back-end.

 ##  GitHub Stats:
 <div id="aksjd" align="center">